mmd-afegbua/aws-ec2-snapshot-maintainer/README.md

 # aws-ec2-snapshot-maintainer
-Python script that deletes EC2 snapshots that are older than a specified number of days.
+Lambda function that deletes EC2 snapshots that are older than a specified number of days.